SveinKare/quicksort-helper/README.md

 ### Other attempts
 In addition to the insertion sort, multithreading was considered as a possible improvement.
 The first attempt was to split off the left side of the array into a separate thread, essentially putting half the work into other threads.
 This proved to be extremely time-consuming, and was discarded.
 Afterwards, the attempt was made to run just the insertion sort in a separate thread, but this also proved to be quite slow.
 This is likely due to a poor implementation of threading, as it cause the main thread to wait a lot.
+The branch "pivot-test" also gives an alternative where the pivot is selected by sorting the first, last, 1/4- and 3/4-position elements, and returning the second last one.
+This approach had no noticable effect on performance.
+Returning the second element (1/4-position) was the same.

 ### Notes
 This code was written as part of an assignment at the Norwegian University of Science and Technology.